 Since the principal components differ from the regional factors of the previous model, we can expect the results to differ as well.
-The mean coefficients
+The mean coefficients are not much of our interest, because the principal components do not have to have zero means, thus the currency specific mean coefficients have to balance this.

-$^{^{3}2 \}times 12$ diagonal elements and variances of transition matrix \mathbb{T} similar to the previous model = 24 parameters; 12 currency specific latent factors + 12 currency specific factors means modelled as latent factors with 0 variance + 8 latent factors with zero variance acting as currency loading coefficient on the two extracted principal components = 32 latent factors.
+$^{^{3}2 \}times 12$ diagonal elements and variances of transition matrix T similar to the previous model = 24 parameters; 12 currency specific latent factors + 12 currency specific factors means modelled as latent factors with 0 variance + 8 latent factors with zero variance acting as currency loading coefficient on the two extracted principal components = 32 latent factors.